 I’m often asked how I wound up in Vietnam specifically.
 There is no one answer.
 Certainly, the experience of my traveling friend Kurt Bennett weighed in.
 Kurt ventured to Ho Chi Minh City (the former Saigon) around 2008, used his considerable wisdom to start a couple of small manufacturing businesses, and returned to Oregon with a wife.
 Now he and Thi have two homes, including Vietnam for several months each year.
 Not surprisingly, he gave the country his highest recommendation.

-There was Isabel Dréan, a French Canadian film director.
+There was Isabel Dréan, the French Canadian film director.
 She and her ex-partner had launched a contest to sell the bookstore they owned for 10 years in the charming town of Luang Prabang in northern Laos.
 I serendipitously discovered the competition on a random website, immediately applied, and was among the first finalists chosen.
 The contest didn’t generate the interest she required to sell, and the bookstore is still in her family, now managed by her mother.
 But Isabel and I have remained friends.

 The Laos temptation was the spark that reignited my desire to return to Asia.
 It accelerated when my primary travel-writing market, the Bulletin newspaper in Bend, Oregon, stopped publishing my weekly stories after 10 years.
 As my income took an immediate dive, I was forced to consider where I might be able to live on a retirement income.
 Southeast Asia leaped to the head of the list.